JustinStitt/connectFourTF/README.md

 # connectFourTF
-Connect Four but like intelligent.
+Connect Four but with TensorFlow